Wong Li Lin

-Early life
+Early life and education

-Wong Li Lin is the youngest in a family of 4 siblings.
-She has 3 elder brothers.
-She was educated at Haig Girls’ School and Temasek Secondary School.
+Wong is born to Wong Chee Kit, a carpenter and furniture company owner from Senai, Malaysia, and Leong Get Goh, a housewife.
+She is the youngest in a family of four children and has three elder brothers.
+She was educated at Haig Girls' School and Temasek Secondary School.
 She started ballet by chance at age 9 and started teaching at the age of 13 to supplement her fees.
-Wong was awarded a scholarship to the Royal Ballet School in London, where she was appointed Head Girl.
+Wong was awarded the Loke Cheng Kim scholarship to the Royal Ballet School in London.
+Wong's parents separated when she is 13 and later divorced when she in her 20s.

+Wong took time away from showbiz when she was awarded a second scholarship for her Master's degree in Anthropology at University of Surrey.
+She wrote her dissertation on Falun Gong as it combined her interests in movement, spirituality and her heritage as an ethnic Chinese.
+Wong graduated in 2001.

+Career

-In Singapore she pioneered Pilates, training many trainers who subsequently started their own studios.
+Wong was one of the pioneers in promoting pilates in Singapore, training many trainers who subsequently started their own studios.
 She continued teaching prolifically and founded several dance projects.
 She taught at Nanyang Academy of Fine Arts and founded several dance centres.
 It was while teaching at Singapore's television station that she was discovered and started a career in the media.
-Wong is most well-known for her portrayal as Inspector Elaine Tay in Triple Nine.
-She is a bilingual actress and host.

-Wong took time away from showbiz when she was awarded a second scholarship for her Master's degree in Anthropology at University of Surrey.
-She wrote her dissertation on Falun Gong as it combined her interests in movement, spirituality and her heritage as a Chinese diaspora.
-Wong graduated in 2001.

-Professional background

 Wong Li Lin made her television debut in 1994 and has acted in dramas such as Masters of the Sea (1994) and Rising Expectations (长河) (1997).
 She became a household name for her lead role as Inspector Elaine Tay in Mediacorp Channel 5 cop drama Triple Nine (Season 1 and 2) from 1995 to 1997.
-After a brief hiatus from acting in 1999, she returned in 2001 and started acting frequently in Mediacorp Channel 8 dramas such as Love Me, Love Me Not (真爱无敌) (2001), The Challenge (谁与争锋) (2001) and The Reunion (顶天立地) (2001).
-She was also one of the four judges of the reality TV series "The Dance Floor".
+After a brief hiatus from acting in 1999, she returned in 2001 and started acting frequently in Mediacorp Channel 8 dramas such as Love Me, Love Me Not (2001), The Challenge (谁与争锋) (2001) and The Reunion (顶天立地) (2001).
+She was also one of the four judges of the reality TV series, The Dance Floor.